django-fluent/django-fluent-contents/docs/cms.rst

 * Automaticaly rearrange content items when the layout changes.
 * Allow usage with any parent model.

-In the source distribution, see the ``example.simple`` package for a working demonstration.
+In the source distribution, see the ``example.simplecms`` package for a working demonstration.

 .. seealso::

+    The django-fluent-pages_ application is built on top of this API, and provides a ready-to-use CMS that can be implemented with minimal configuration effort.
-    The API documentation of the :ref:`fluent_contents.admin` module provides more details of the classes.
+    To build a custom CMS, the API documentation of the :ref:`fluent_contents.admin` module provides more details of the classes.

 The basic setup
 ---------------